PacificCommunity/seapodym-codebase/README.md

   Unzip and place the forcing files into _~/seapodym/_ or another directory without modifying the folder structure.

-  Now open the skipjack-F0.xml parfile in the preferred text editor and modify the ${SEAPODYM\_HOME} to the address with unzipped *data* folder.
+  Now open the skipjack\_F0.xml parfile in the preferred text editor and modify the ${SEAPODYM\_HOME} to the address with unzipped *data* folder.

     [~]$ cd example-configs/skipjack/

   and run

-    [~]$ ~/seapodym/bin/seapodym -s skipjack-F0.xml
+    [~]$ ~/seapodym/bin/seapodym -s skipjack_F0.xml

-  The simulation log can be compared with Running this simulation with fishing requires fisheries data, which are not public, so the specific requests should be made
+  The simulation log can be compared with the one provided in sim\_F0.out file.
+Note that running this simulation with fishing requires fisheries data, which are not public, so the specific requests should be made to SPC to inquire for the access to the data.

 ## Documentation
 For further information on how to use SEAPODYM for simulation studies and model developments see the [Model Reference Manual](docs/manual/Seapodym_user_manual.pdf).
 Doxygen generated [Code Documentation](docs/code-dox/codedoc_seapodym.pdf) can be consulted for a quick overview of the C++ numerical model code.